cbdevnet/midimonster/backends/lua.md

 Using these names as arguments to the output and value interface functions works as intended.

 Output values will not trigger corresponding input event handlers unless the channel is mapped back in the MIDIMonster configuration.
+This is intentional.

 To build (and run) the `lua` backend on Windows, a compiled version of the Lua 5.3 library is required.
 For various reasons (legal, separations of concern, not wanting to ship binary data in the repository),